CRobeck/instrument-amdgpu-kernels/README.md

 17 _Z6kerneli InjectAMDGCNSharedMemTtrace/readWriteBC.cpp:24:26
 Injected LDS Load/Store s_ttrace instructions at 18 source locations
 ```
-The compiler has chosen to unroll the loops in the kernel.
+We can see compiler has chosen to unroll, at least some part, of the loops in the kernel.
 Therefore, in this case, multiple s_ttracedata will be associated with the same source code line, but a different loop index.

-Looking at the instrumented-amdgcn-isa.log file we can see the desired ASM instructions inserted correctly, before each ds_read and ds_write instruction, in the ISA.
-Additionally, the total number of s_ttracedata matches the number of indexes output from the pass.
+Looking at the instrumented-amdgcn-isa.log file we can see the desired inline ASM instructions inserted correctly, before each ds_read and ds_write instruction.
+As well as the nops needed for memory operations to complete.
+Additionally, counting the total number of s_ttracedata in the instrumented-amdgcn-isa.log will yield the same number, 18, as the number of indexes output from the pass.